Jersey Shore: Family Vacation: Production

-On June 25, 2020, the series was renewed for a fourth season and premiered on November 19, 2020.
-The season begins with the aftermath of the infamous speech given by Nicole "Snooki" Polizzi, Jenni "JWoww" Farley, and Deena Nicole Cortese at Angelina Pivarnick's wedding.
-Since the wedding, Snooki decided to leave the show, Jenni and Deena are still not on speaking terms with Angelina, Mike and Lauren are trying to get pregnant, and Pauly has a new girlfriend.
+On June 25, 2020, the series was renewed for a fourth season, which premiered on November 19, 2020.
+The season begins with the aftermath of the infamous speech given by Nicole, Jenni, and Deena at Angelina's wedding.
+Since the wedding, Polizzi decided to leave the show; Jenni and Deena are still not on speaking terms with Angelina; Mike and Lauren Sorrentino are trying to get pregnant; and Pauly D has a new girlfriend.
 All of this builds up to the whole world shutting down due to the COVID-19 pandemic.
 The fourth season began filming with production in August 2020, during the COVID-19 pandemic.
 The beginning of the season featured some self-shot footage and Zoom calls with the cast members.
-After months in quarantine, the cast and crew were back in production at the Hilton Lake Las Vegas Resort on September and October 2020.
+After months in quarantine, the cast and crew were back in production at the Hilton Lake Las Vegas Resort in September and October 2020.
 The entire resort was rented out in order to film within a quarantine bubble adhering to local, state and federal COVID-19 health and safety requirements during their stay.
 The second half of season four premiered on June 3, 2021.
 Filming took place at various locations in New Jersey, Las Vegas, and Los Angeles, as well as a vacation to the Woodloch Resort in the Pocono Mountains.
-It was speculated for Snooki to be making a return to the show in some capacity, after she was spotted having lunch with Angelina in Florham Park, NJ.
-This was officially confirmed on May 11, 2021, when MTV released the teaser for Season 4B featuring Snooki's return.
-On April 22, 2021, Ortiz-Magro was arrested for domestic violence.
-At the time of his arrest, Ortiz-Magro was on probation as a result of his October 2019 domestic violence incident.
+It was speculated for Nicole to be making a return to the show in some capacity, after she was spotted having lunch with Angelina in Florham Park, New Jersey.
+This was officially confirmed on May 11, 2021, when MTV released the teaser for Season 4B featuring Nicole's return.
+On April 22, 2021, Ronnie was arrested for domestic violence.
+At the time of his arrest, Ronnie was on probation as a result of his October 2019 domestic violence incident.
 He was released shortly after on a $100,000 bond.
-On May 13, 2021, Ortiz-Magro announced that he was stepping back from the show to focus on his mental health.
+On May 13, 2021, Ronnie announced that he was stepping back from the show to focus on his mental health.

-On September 2, 2021, MTV renewed the series for a fifth season with Snooki returning as a main cast member.
+On September 2, 2021, MTV renewed the series for a fifth season with Nicole returning as a main cast member.
 The season premiered on January 6, 2022.
-The first half of season five filmed in New Jersey and Las Vegas as well as a trip to Los Angeles, California, and a vacation to the Florida Keys at the Isla Bella Beach Resort.
+The first half of season five filmed in New Jersey and Las Vegas as well as a trip to Los Angeles, and a vacation to the Florida Keys at the Isla Bella Beach Resort.
 Filming for the second half of season five resumed shortly after the holidays, with the cast being spotted in El Paso, Texas and later in San Diego, California.
 The second half of season five premiered on June 23, 2022.
+In 2022, A Double Shot at Love star and girlfriend of DJ Pauly D, Nikki Hall, stepped away from the public eye after an on-screen disagreement with castmate Angelina Pivarnick.